-The rate of cases referred by police to the CPS, and prosecutions carried forward, gradually increased from 2006 to 2016; however, since then and despite an increase in reports to the police, this trend has since been largely in decline.62
+The rate of cases referred by police to the CPS, and prosecutions carried forward, gradually increased from 2006 to 2011; however, since then and despite an increase in reports to the police, this trend has since been in continued decline.

-The rate of successful convictions for the cases that make it court increased from 60%63 in the year ending 2006 to 77.8% in the year ending 2022.64 Whilst this appears to be positive progress, this is possibly a result of a significant number of cases being dropped due to evidential difficulty.
+The rate of successful convictions for the cases that make it court increased from $60\%^{63}$ in the year ending 2006 to 77.8% in the year ending 2022.
+Whilst this appears to be positive progress, this is possibly a result of a significant number of cases being dropped due to evidential difficulty.

-- The Government should introduce a duty on Crown Prosecution Service and police to collaborate with each other and with specialist support services to increase positive or successful outcomes for victims/survivors. - All criminal justice agencies must embed clear communication protocols to keep victims/ survivors and specialist DA advocates (including CJ IDVAs) updated about their individual case throughout the process, from investigation through to post-sentence. - The police and CPS must set and report on public targets to increase the number of "evidence-led"/ "victimless" domestic abuse investigations and prosecutions. - The Home Office and Ministry of Justice should produce a matrix of performance of police and criminal justice authorities which demonstrates how forces and other agencies are performing in their response to domestic abuse.
+The Government should introduce a duty on CPS and police to collaborate with each other and with specialist support services to increase positive or successful outcomes for victims/ survivors.

+- All criminal justice agencies must embed clear communication protocols to keep victims/ survivors and specialist DA advocates (including CJ IDVAs) updated about their individual case throughout the process, from investigation through to postsentence. - The police and CPS must set and report on public targets to increase the number of "evidence-led"/ "victimless" domestic abuse investigations and prosecutions. - The Home Office and Ministry of Justice should produce a matrix of performance of police and criminal justice authorities which demonstrates how forces and other agencies are performing in their response to domestic abuse.